transferwise/tw-tkms/docs/testing.md

 tkmsSentMessagesCollector.clear()
 ```

-> If you don't the TwTkms will start yelling at you.
+> If you don't, TwTkms will start yelling at you.